Read David Hume with voice, context, and method in the same frame.

 A map is useful only if it shows relations.
 The reader should be able to say what is central, what is derivative, and where neighboring views start to compete.

-The added historical insight is that David Hume is best read as a method of pressure, not only as a set of theses.
+David Hume is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 One honest test after reading is whether the reader can use david Hume’s 7 greatest contributions to philosophy to sort a live borderline case or answer a serious objection about David Hume.
 A good map should show which distinctions carry the argument and which ones merely name nearby territory.
 That keeps the page tied to what survives when a thinker is treated as a living method of inquiry instead of a summary label rather than leaving it as a detached summary.